luigibonati/mlcolvar/docs/contributing.rst

     pip install furo nbsphinx sphinx-copybutton

-or more simply using:
+or more simply:

 .. code-block:: bash

-    pip install mlcolvar[doc]
+    pip install ".[doc]"

 Then, you can build the docs via the command